yask123/Vorrent-transmission-cli-extension-/README.md

 Status :
 The projects is in pre-alpha stage.
-Bsic functionality is included.
+Basic functionality is included.

 Sharing and Contributing :
 Feel free to share and contribute since the expansion of the project is out of my knowledge base as of now.